joshjennings98/joshjennings98.github.io/files/src/website.md

 </picture>

-## GitHub Actions Workflow
+## How it works

-The GitHub actions is a simple workflow and it will be explained below.
+We use a GitHub actions workflow for generating the website.
+The GitHub actions is a simple workflow and it will be explained a bit below.

 We set the workflow to only run when the GitHub actions workflow is updated, or when the markdown/CV files (or the templates themselves) are updated.